Ed-Lovera/AI-PT-Project-1/README.md

 If you ask us, this makes the crimes rates during the Covid-19 Stay-At-Home mandate unreliable as they do not reflect the normal crime rates.

 ### So, which areas of Los Angeles experienced the most violent crimes?
-Considering that Covid has had a big impact on crime rates, going forward we will ommit any records that appear during the Covid-19 Stay-At-Home mandate.
-And although not very easy to tell based on the heatmap below, 77th Street and Central LA take the lead.
+Considering that Covid has had a big impact on crime rates, going forward we will omit any records that appear during the Covid-19 Stay-At-Home mandate.
+And although not very easy to tell based on the heat map below, 77th Street and Central LA take the lead.

 ![image](https://github.com/user-attachments/assets/cb483eeb-5c7e-4c7d-969c-d156780e63d3)